 The following data will be updated on an ongoing basis to reflect any new attacks.

 The Long War Journal's data covers green-on-blue attacks in Afghanistan from Jan.
 1, 2008 up to the present.
-As of June 24, 2014, there have been a total of 87 attacks.
+As of Sept.
+16, 2014, there have been a total of 89 attacks reported.

 Total number of attacks per year:

 2013 - 13

 2010 - 5